 The key to remaining calm is to…

 But how do you deal with a negative comment when there are so many types?
-Let’s analyze each category and I will show you the correct way to answer/not answer to each one.
+Let’s analyze each category, and I will show you the correct way to answer/not answer each one.

 These comments are the most harmless negative comments you’ll find.
-They’ll either insult you and praise themselves to draw attention to their own art, or they’ll just shamelessly promote themselves.
+They’ll either insult you and praise themselves for drawing attention to their own art, or they’ll shamelessly promote themselves.

 You have three choices.

-One – respond in a witty and humorous way or two – leave it alone and let your followers defend your art for you or three – simply delete the comment and block this person.
-Because you don’t know if he/she will do it over and over again on all of your other posts too.
+One – respond in a witty and humorous way or two – leave it alone and let your followers defend your art for you, or three – delete the comment and block this person because you don’t know if they will do it over and over again on all of your other posts too.

 Now mind you, I’m not talking about the Grammar Nazis that are genuinely trying to help you.
-Those type of comments are sweet and thoughtful.
+Those types of comments are sweet and thoughtful.

 This post is only about negative comments.
 And these commenters will try to spot the tiniest mistake and jump on it like a cheetah on unsuspecting prey.
 They’re just waiting to catch you make a mistake.

-Therefore, the best way to respond to these commenters is to simply acknowledge your mistake and correct it.
+Therefore, the best way to respond to these commenters is to acknowledge your mistake and correct it simply.
 After revealing your mistake to you, they will expect you to bow down and confess your undying love to them for pointing out your mistake.
-But by keeping your reply short, sweet and dignified, you will annoy them to their very core.
+But by keeping your reply short, sweet, and dignified, you will annoy them to their very core.
 And they will likely repeat this in the future.

-This is the by far the most ruthless and senseless negative commenters you’ll find on the Internet.
-These type of people love to troll only to poke you and get a reaction.
+This is by far the most ruthless and senseless negative commenters you’ll find on the Internet.
+These types of people love to troll only to poke you and get a reaction.
 Hence, they shouldn’t be taken too seriously.

-Most trolls will have a very ambiguous profile picture, and won’t know you from Adam.
+Most trolls will have a very ambiguous profile picture and won’t know you from Adam.
 Their comments may be personal, but they will have NO first-hand knowledge about you.
-They just want to annoy you and get under your skin.
+They want to annoy you and get under your skin.

-Therefore, it is very important to not let them win.
+Therefore, it is essential not to let them win.

 If I know a troll is just being nasty for the sake of irritating me, I respond with a quirky, teasing reply to show them that they’ve not succeeded.

-However, if the comment is targeting you personally and is purposefully spiteful, it’s best to not respond.
-You can either delete the comment, or block them or do both.
+However, if the comment targets you personally and is purposefully spiteful, it’s best not to respond.
+You can either delete the comment or block them or do both.

 Do.
 Not.
 Feed.
 The.
 Trolls.

-I cannot stress on this enough.
+I cannot stress this enough.
 Logic will get you nowhere with most trolls.
 It’s extremely pointless to try and reason with them after the first failed attempt.
-They will continue to throw around unrelated arguments till you concede or breakdown.
-They just want to win.
+They will continue to throw around unrelated arguments till you concede or break down.
+They want to win.

 By trying to win with them, you will not only lose your morale, but you will also look extremely petty.
 You don’t need to stoop down to their level.
 Let them dig their own little graves. ^_^

 Now there is a fifth type of negative comment.
-The negative comment that is truthful but somewhat crude.
-Like when someone points out a mistake you made somewhat harshly.
-You can either acknowledge your mistake or just choose to not reply.
+The negative comment is truthful but somewhat crude.
+Like when someone points out a mistake, you made somewhat harshly.
+You can either acknowledge your mistake or choose not to reply.

 Now you may ask, why not reply?
 The person has just said something dauntingly true, albeit a little harsh.
 If I don’t reply, won’t it look like I’m a coward?